 There are just too many great butternut squash recipes, that become easy butternut squash recipes, if you purchase it pre-cut and cubed.

-Like this butternut squash soup with cream.
+Like this Curried Butternut Squash Sausage Soup.
 Not to mention, this is hands down the best butternut squash soup recipe that we’ve ever had.
 EVER.

 And sprinkling on some shiny red pomegranate seeds = love.

-This butternut squash soup with cream is full of flavor, savory and just a little bit sweet.
+This soup is full of flavor, savory and just a little bit sweet.
 The salty toppings chime in so that every bite is heaven.

 What Goes Into This Soup – The Ingredients